 Photo by shylendrahoode from Getty Images Signature

 February’s mild weather makes exploring this ancient city a pleasure.
-It’s one of the oldest cities in the world and a major spiritual center in India.
-The newly restored BrijRama Palace, a former maharaja’s residence, offers front-row seats to the morning aarti ceremonies.
+Varanasi is one of the oldest continuously inhabited cities in the world (over 3,000 years old) and a major spiritual center in India.
+The newly restored BrijRama Palace, a former maharaja’s 18th-century residence, offers front-row seats to the morning aarti ceremonies on the ghats.

-Book local guide Sanjay for dawn boat rides—he’ll take you to lesser-known ghats where priests perform private pujas.
+Book a local guide for dawn boat rides on the Ganges—he’ll take you to lesser-known ghats like Assi Ghat and Panchganga Ghat, where priests perform private pujas.
 The renowned Bread of Life Bakery serves the city’s finest lassis.
-For a more immersive experience, you can attend a classical music performance or explore the numerous ancient temples dotted throughout the city.
+For a more immersive experience, attend a classical music performance at the Sankat Mochan Temple or explore the numerous ancient temples dotted throughout the city, including the famous Kashi Vishwanath Temple (one of the 12 Jyotirlingas).

 Getting There:

-- By Air: Direct flights from major cities
+- By Air: Lal Bahadur Shastri International Airport (VNS) – 25 km from the city, direct flights from major cities

 Best Places to Visit in February in South India